Korean hip-hop: 2010s–present: Mainstream popularity with Show Me the Money and growth of independent labels

-Korean hip hop's profile was again heightened in 2012 with the debut of the TV reality series, Show Me the Money.
-The show, which features both underground and mainstream rappers, is credited with increasing the popularity of hip hop in Korea.
-Viewer ratings for SMTM season 4,5 and 6 continued to exceed 2%, which is exceptionally high for a cable TV channel program.
-During August 2015, July 2016, August 2017 and October 2018 when SMTM was aired, hip hop was the most popular genre in Mnet Top 100 Korean music chart.
+Korean hip-hop's profile was again heightened in 2012 with the debut of the TV reality series, Show Me the Money.
+The show, which features both underground and mainstream rappers, is credited with increasing the popularity of hip-hop in South Korea.
+Viewer ratings for SMTM seasons 4,5 and 6 continued to exceed 2%, which is exceptionally high for a cable TV channel program.
+During August 2015, July 2016, August 2017 and October 2018 when SMTM was aired, hip-hop was the most popular genre in Mnet Top 100 Korean music chart.
 SMTM worked as a publicity opportunity for previously unknown rappers such as C Jamm, Black Nut, Bewhy and Woo Won-jae.
+In SMTM 11, Rapper Lee Young-ji became the first female rapper to win the competition.

-In August 2013, Korean hip hop scene became a ground for fierce diss battles.
-Influenced by the Kendrick Lamar's hip hop track “Control” which called out a handful of the new rappers in the U.S. music industry, Korean artists started sending disses in every direction with harsh lyrics.
-The “control diss war” began when Swings, the founder and the member of Just Music, called out many other rappers by releasing his version of “Control” titled “King Swings” and “Hwang Jung-min (King Swings Part 2)".
+In August 2013, the Korean hip-hop scene became a ground for fierce diss battles.
+Influenced by Big Sean's hip-hop track “Control”, in which Kendrick Lamar's verse called out a handful of the new rappers in the U.S. music industry, Korean artists started sending disses in every direction with harsh lyrics.
+The “control diss war” began when Swings, the founder and member of Just Music, called out many other rappers by releasing his version of “Control” titled “King Swings” and “Hwang Jung-min (King Swings Part 2)".
 The flame flew in every direction and many rappers started dissing each other.
 One of the main events was when E-Sens, formerly of the hip-hop duo Supreme Team, released his single, “You Can't Control Me” to blatantly lash out at his former management company Amoeba Culture and former label mate Gaeko of Dynamic Duo.
 One day later, Gaeko responded to the rapper's challenge by releasing his track titled "I Can Control You".
 Eventually, more than 20 rappers including Simon Dominic, Ugly Duck, and Deep Flow participated in the “control diss war” before it ended within one week.